Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 According to SPC’s website, the firm lives by the motto “Financial Planning Today... for Financial Freedom Tomorrow!” and prides itself on its commitment to personal service, accomplishing these goals by centering several important principles and practices in its work.
 Among these important principles are appropriate asset allocation, consistent monitoring and disciplined rebalancing.
 The firm commits to full service and personal attention, professionalism, offering a range of investment choices and providing detailed performance reports to its clients.

-Sigma Financial charges wealth management fees based on the client’s assets under management (AUM).
-As of January 7, 2019, the firm entered into a new pricing agreement with Fidelity.
-Below is the firm’s current blended fee schedule (these fees do not include transactions costs, brokerage commissions and other expenses):
+SPC charges wealth management fees based on the client’s assets under management (AUM).
+Below is the firm’s current blended fee schedule (these fees do not include transaction costs, brokerage commissions and other expenses):

 Up to $500,000 2.50%